AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

 ```

 **Key behaviors**:
-* `INDEX` must be a positive integer from the displayed list and not greater than the number of candidates in RecruitIntel
+* `INDEX` must be a valid positive integer from the currently displayed list and not greater than the total number of candidates shown
 * Note text has a maximum of 450 characters
-* New note overwrites any existing note for that candidate
+* New notes overwrites any existing notes for that candidate

 **Examples**:
 * Add interview observations: